 The person in charge of recording the trial moved in a natural and realistic way: most of the time walking forward, but occasionally stopping, sitting, taking large turns (90 or 180 degrees at corridor ends), simulating phone calls and messaging, and, even, moving backward or laterally at certain points (e.g., when giving way at door accesses).
-We have performed some challenging movements to test the robustness of the evaluated system.
-The change to different floors is preferably through stairs.
+In the testing and scoring trials, we have performed some challenging movements to test the robustness of the evaluated system.
+Floor commuting is preferably, but not limited, through stairs.